 By Star Hughes

 More and more companies today are adopting the mindset that just because your office is professional doesn’t mean it can’t be homey, feminine, or colorful.
 As a matter of fact, a pop of pink here and there can add volumes to culture, happiness, and brand strategy.
-Here’s a look at some of my favorite ways of working pink into a professional space.
+Here’s a look at some of our favorite ways of working pink office décor into a professional space.

 1. Experiment with wallpaper.